Considerations To Take If Your AC Uses R-22

 If you own a 5-ton air conditioning unit, you may have to pay upwards of $2,000 for a recharge.
 For your peace of mind, we recommend that you replace your older unit with a newer, more energy-efficient one and avoid spending so much money recharging the old one.
 After all, an older unit does not have many years of service.

-We know that this might sound as bad news to many, but from the beginning of 2020, R-22 refrigerant will no longer be produced or imported.
+We know that this might sound like bad news to many, but from the beginning of 2020, R-22 refrigerant was no longer be produced or imported.
 This aspect means that if you are still using the old HVAC system and it requires a refill, you will have no choice but to replace the unit with a new one or pay more than you might expect for an air conditioner repair.
 You should, therefore, take advantage of the lower prices of replacement ACs this year.

 What Is The Damage Caused To The Environment By R-22?